-Back injuries happen when you’ve trained hard and long enough.
-While I will be the FIRST medical professional to tell you that heavy training should not be avoided and that long term back strength is great for your health, there are times where athletes need to alter training to decrease loading on their low back.
-But what if we want to continue to improve strength & performance while unloading the back?
+Back pain and injuries happen when you’ve trained hard and long enough.
+While I will be the FIRST medical professional to tell you that he,avy training should not be avoided and that long term back strength is great for your health, there are times where athletes need to alter training to decrease loading on their low back.
+But what if we want to continue to, improve strength & performance while unloading the back?
 Enter my favorite BACK FRIENDLY LEG STRENGTH EXERCISES.

 Sometimes we just need to give the back a break from heavy loading even though we are injury-free.
 And some athletes need to increase their leg strength relative to their back.
 Enter BACK FRIENDLY LEG STRENGTH exercises.

 Without a doubt, this is my favorite exercise to prescribe for those needing to unload the back.
 The belt squat is a leg CRUSHER with little stress on the back.
-There are several machine versions of belt squats which allow for a variety of strength & conditioning movements but these can easily be performed with a few boxes and a dip belt.
+There are several machine versions of belt squats that allow for a variety of strength & conditioning movements, but these can easily be performed with a few boxes and a dip belt.

 Sled Push / Pull